 H1B Regular Processing Time

-If an employer or sponsor files a H1B petition with USCIS using standard process and does not include extra fee for faster processing, then the petition is said to be filed in Regular Processing.
+If an employer or sponsor files an H1B petition with USCIS using standard process and does not include an extra fee for faster processing, then the petition is said to be filed in Regular Processing.

 H1B Regular Processing Documents, Fee

 In general, an employer would submit USCIS Form I-129 along with relevant H1B Filing Fee, and supporting documents as listed in H1B Filing Checklist by USCIS.
 There is no filing of Form I-907 or additional premium processing fee, when you file in regular processing.